ErikLetson/plitka/README.md

 ## License and History

-Plitka is license under the MIT (Expat) license.
+Plitka is licensed under the MIT (Expat) license.
 It includes some other files that are covered under different licenses.
 For a full summary, please read the [license file](LICENSE.txt).

 Plitka was originally created by Erik Letson in February 2016 as part of the [One Game A Month Challenge](http://www.onegameamonth.com/).
 It was